kennethlng-signal/kafka-connect-example/README.md

 ### Building the custom Kafka Connect image

-To create the custom Kafka Connect image, I followed the guide for "[extending Confluent Platform images](https://docs.confluent.io/platform/current/installation/docker/development.html#extend-cp-images)".
+To install plugins like the Snowflake and Salesforce connectors, we must first extend from an existing Kafka Connect image and then install the plugins we want.
+To create the custom Kafka Connect image with the Snowflake connector plugin, I followed the guide for "[extending Confluent Platform images](https://docs.confluent.io/platform/current/installation/docker/development.html#extend-cp-images)".
 The Dockerfile contains the code for extending the Kafka Connect image and installing the Snowflake connector.

-The connector is enabled and built in `connect` in the Docker Compose file.
+The image is then enabled and built in the Docker Compose file.

 ```
 services: